FABLE-3DXRD/xrd_simulator/docs/source/raw_README.rst

    ##example: polycrystal

-We can visualize the sample in by saving to file and opening in your favorite 3D rendering program.
+We can visualize the sample by saving to file and opening it in your favorite 3D rendering program.
 In `paraview`_ the sampled colored by one of its Euler angles looks like this:

 .. image:: https://github.com/FABLE-3DXRD/xrd_simulator/blob/main/docs/source/images/example_polycrystal_readme.png?raw=true
    :align: center

-And finally we define some motion of the sample over which to integrate the diffraction signal:
+We can now define some motion of the sample over which to integrate the diffraction signal:

    ##example: motion